tjbergstrom/ML/Neural Networks for Image Classification/readme.md

 No need to specify which.
 You need to have a dataset directory with one subdirectory for each of the classes, each filled with photos of course.

+The original model I made was attempting to detect whether an image contains a person holding a cell phone or a handgun.

 You can run a default train_a_model.py with zero arguments, or you can customize a model with several different preset tunings with the following optional arguments.

 ### Choose a model: